 The cost of obtaining Amazon Suspension Insurance is low compared with most insurance policies and is one that can protect you from losing a large sum of money.

 Unfortunately, reinstating a suspended Amazon account can take several weeks.
 During this time, your pending payments are frozen, and you won’t be able to continue selling.
 Amazon Suspension Insurance covers your daily financial loss until the claim is resolved and your account is reinstated.
 Although you may have a perfect rating, sometimes all it takes is one customer complaint to shut down your business.

-Amazon Suspension Insurance gives you peace of mind and helps you save your reputation and prevent you from incurring a major financial loss.
+Amazon Suspension Insurance gives you peace of mind helps you save your reputation and prevents you from incurring a major financial loss.
 For more information about how Yardline Capital can help you grow your Amazon business and protect its future, email us at firstname.lastname@example.org or call (833) 927-3546.